-As the decade comes to a close, we think about what’s next in cybersecurity for manufacturers.
+As the decade comes to a close, we think about what’s next for cybersecurity in manufacturing.

 Manufacturing is a critical infrastructure in the United States.
 With a significant percentage of the entire US market supporting national defense, the manufacturing supply chain is a prime target for cyberattacks and increased regulation.
 For the last few years, government agencies have been pushing for the supply chain to get compliant with the NIST SP800-171 cybersecurity standard to fight potential threats.